pyk/criterion/README.md

 # Criterion

 Criterion helps manager of the organization to made a decision under uncertainty environment.
-In environment where it's not possible to assess probabilities of certain outcomes.
+To take the optimal decision in environment where it's not possible to assess probabilities of certain outcomes.

 The examples problem that Criterion can help include capacity planning, location planning, production and service design, equipment selection, etc.

 ## Decision Theory
-Criterion use the following technique to choose the optimal decision.
+Criterion use the following approach to choose the optimal decision.

 ### Laplace Criterion
 The Laplace Criterion assume that the probability of all possible outcomes is equal.
 This criterion is based on [Principle of Insufficient Reason](https://en.wikipedia.org/wiki/Principle_of_indifference).